 The Masters of Science education program in speech-language pathology at Cal State East Bay is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
-The current accreditation cycle period is through August 2020, but is automatically extended until the site visit process has been completed.

 Please note that admission into the graduate program does not guarantee that students will obtain their credential, licensure, or certification upon graduation.
 Credential, licensing and certification requirements are set by agencies that are not controlled by or affiliated with the California State University, and these requirements may change at any time.
 For more information, please see the CSUEB Program Accreditation site.